VatsalSy/zed-gruvbox_custom_themes/README.md

 - Shell scripts
 - And many more...

+## Recent Updates

+### Version 0.1.1
+- Fixed issue with text disappearing in popup hover menucards when selected
+- Improved visibility of selected elements with proper text contrast

 ## Contributing

 Feel free to open issues or submit pull requests on GitHub.